Skip to Main Content

 There are two types of documents, the fundamental difference between the two was to whom the documents were distributed:

 'Official numbers', were the working papers of an Assembly or Council and produced by committees and conferences.
-They were distrubuted to League members and depository libraries.
+They were distributed to League members and depository libraries.
 So 'A.8.1833.V', refers to the 8th document distrbuted to the Assembly in 1933 on the subject of legal questions.

 'Sales numbers' were publications which were on sale to the general public and date from 1926.
 These provided information about the League and provided the results of research that would be of interest to the public.
-Sales numbers were divided into broad subject categories as you can see in the left hand column.
+Sales numbers were divided into broad subject categories as you can see in the right hand column.
 So '1928.IX.12' , refers to the 12th publication published in 1928 on the subject of disarmament.

 Some documents have both official and sales numbers.